jasujm/enhanced-enum/docs/enhancedenumlib.rst

 1. ``EnhancedStatus`` to employ the curiously recurring template pattern.
 2. ``StatusLabel``, the label enum type
 3. ``std::string_view``, the value type of the enumerators.
-They are discussed in more detail in :ref:`enhancedenumlib_enumerator_values`.
+They are discussed in more detail in :ref:`enumecg-enumerator-values`.

 The class also defines static data members mapping the enumerators to their values.